SuyogPrasai/microlane/README.md

 ## Overview

-Microlane uses Docker containerization to compare lane detection models that have differing dependencies and development environments.
-Each model runs in its own container, exposed via a FastAPI endpoint, keeping environments isolated and reproducible.
+Our pipeline uses docker containerization to compare different machine learning models that require different dependencies to run, and were originally written in different development envrionments.
+We use FastAPI as an endpoint to communicate with the model running in the docker conainer.

-This modular architecture makes the pipeline easy to extend — it can evaluate not just lane detection models, but any ML model that can be wrapped behind a FastAPI interface.
+This modular approach makes it very easy to add aditional models, metrics, or any other feature to the pipeline.
+That is why this pipeline can be used to run evaluations not just on lane detection models, but also on other types of ML models.

 ---